ScottLogic/blog/_posts/2022-04-07-cloud-sustainability-reach-net-zero.md

 ---
 title: Cloud sustainability - Could using the cloud help your organisation reach net zero?
 date: 2022-04-07 00:00:00 Z
 categories:
-- dsmith
 - Sustainability
 tags:
 - Cloud
 author: dsmith
 layout: default_post
 summary: As a software engineer with an interest in cloud computing I wanted to look at how organisations can use the cloud to help reach net zero.
 I’ll share what I found out, including resources which organisations can apply to reduce the carbon footprint of their workloads.
 ---

 ## Introduction